Brandon Carswell

-Brandon Carswell (born May 22, 1989) is a former American football wide receiver.
+Brandon Carswell (born May 22, 1989) is an American former football wide receiver.
 He played college football for the USC Trojans.
-Carswell signed as an undrafted free agent after the 2012 NFL Draft.
+Carswell signed as an undrafted free agent after the 2012 NFL draft.

 High school

 Carswell attended Milpitas High School in Milpitas, CA. Carswell chose to attend USC after being recruited by many other top schools.

 College career

 Carswell played the most during his redshirt senior year, after considering transferring due to sanctions.

 Professional career

 Oakland Raiders

-Carswell was signed by the Oakland Raiders as an undrafted free agent after the 2012 NFL Draft.
+Carswell was signed by the Oakland Raiders as an undrafted free agent after the 2012 NFL draft.
 He was released on September 12, 2012.

 San Francisco 49ers

 In 2013, he signed with the 49ers but was placed on injured reserve.
 He was waived on April 11, 2014.